 As we are sure you are aware by now, the Department for Education has announced new quality criteria for Senior Mental Health Leadership courses, and these criteria help define this important senior role in schools across England.
 Additionally, the announcement contained information on grant funding to all state-funded schools and colleges in England.
-In the current financial year (up to March 2022), this is expected to cover one-third of eligible schools, with further funds to be released after this.
+In the current funding tranche (up to May 2022), this is expected to cover one-third of eligible schools, with further funds to be released after this.

 Applications are now open to apply for this funding, and in this article, we guide you through the steps to complete the process.

 Step 1 – Read the guidance for grant funding to ensure eligibility

 The DfE has published a comprehensive guide to applying for grant funding.
 Initially, we recommend you visit this page, which offers a useful overview of topics such as what the grant must be used for, eligibility criteria when to complete the submission and so on.
 It will also provide information regarding creating a ‘DfE Sign-in account’ which is necessary in order to access the form.
 Please note, it can take up to 10 days to create a DfE Sign-in account!

 You can also visit this page which will offer more information on the conditions of the grant and application guidance.
 We highly recommend you read all of this information to avoid submission errors that could delay or invalidate your application unnecessarily.

 Step 2 – Decide on the course you wish to apply for grant funding